Wiii-1/ComArch-and-DAA/PT1/Linkedlist/Readme.md

     void insertEnd(int data) {
-        Node newNode = new Node(data);              // this line right here is the
-                                                    // just creating the node that stores the data withing
+        Node newNode = new Node(data);              // this line right here is just creates the node that stores the data withing

         if(head == null){
             head = newNode;                         // this block of code here is the traversal where it traverse the whole list till it reach the last empty node